 Interdisciplinary Graduate Education Programs (IGEPs)

 The Graduate School supports 14 Interdisciplinary Graduate Education Programs (IGEPs) to promote and sustain interdisciplinary graduate education and research at Virginia Tech.
-Each IGEP addresses a major fundamental problem or complex societal issue requiring an interdisciplinary team of scholars.
-More than 300 graduate students are affiliated with the university’s IGEPs.
-We provide information below, but you also can learn more about them, and their requirements, in the Graduate Catalog.
-You will find links to individual program pages on the Graduate Catalog in the IGEP descriptions below.
+Additional interdisciplinary graduate programs have been developed by colleges, schools, departments and units across the university.
+Each program addresses a major fundamental problem or complex societal issue requiring an interdisciplinary team of scholars.
+More than 300 graduate students are affiliated with the university’s IGEPs and additional interdisciplinary programs.
+We provide information below, but you also can learn more about them, and their requirements, in the Graduate Catalog and on the program's websites.
+Links to both are included in the descriptions below.

 Bio-build answers the pressing societal need for professionals with the interdisciplinary expertise necessary to create buildings and communities that are in fact bioinspired.
 Graduates will have an immediate impact in university and industrial settings, and they will change the relationship between the built environment and our planet.
 This requires a radical shift in how we understand buildings by bringing together faculty from departments in College of Architecture and Urban Studies (CAUS), College of Natural Resources and Environment (CNRE), College of Engineering (COE), and College of Science (COS) and collaborating with interdisciplinary university centers such as the CMI, to develop a program that explores building systems and biological systems synergistically to discover innovative connections between these two fields.